microsoft/BotFramework-WebChat/samples/02.b.getting-started-minimal-markdown/README.md

 This sample starts with the [minimal-bundle CDN sample](./../02.b.getting-started-minimal-bundle/README.md) as the base template.

-The only change needed in this sample is to add the Markdown-It dependency to our `head`.
+First, add the Markdown-It dependency to our `head`.

 ```diff
 …